 Astilbe x arendsii 'Rheinland'Item #0354 USDA Hardiness Zone: 4 - 9

-- OverviewLight Needs:Full to partial shadeWatering Needs:Water regularly- maintain constant soil moisture.Average Landscape Size:Moderate, mounding grower to 2 ft. tall and wide.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderate growing; reaches 2 ft. tall and wide.

 - History & LoreHistory:The Astilbe x arendsii hybrids were developed by and named for H. A. Arends, a 20th century Germ,an nurseryman.
 The hybrids are derived primarily from A. chinensis var.
 Davidii, with a natural range that spans central China and Mongolia.
 Also factoring into these hybrids to a far lesser extent are A. simplicifolia, A. japonica, and A. thunbergii.
 Its natural range spans central China and Mongolia.Lore:Astilbe chinensis var Davidii is named for Pere Armand David, a Jesuit missionary in China credited with bringing a large number of new plants to the west via Jardin des Plantes in France.